-A power-down pin is provided which, when taken HIGH, shuts down portions within the ADS5422 and reduces the power dissipation to less than 40mW.
-The remaining active blocks include the internal reference ensuring a fast reactivation time.
-During power-down, data in the converter pipeline is lost and new valid data will be subject to the specified pipeline delay.
+A power-down pin is provided; when taken HIGH, this pin shuts down portions within the ADS5421 and reduces the power dissipation to less than 40mW.
+The remaining active blocks include the internal reference, ensuring a fast reactivation time.
+During power-down, data in the converter pipeline will be lost and new valid data will be subject to the specified pipeline delay.
 If the PD pin is not used, it should be tied to ground or a logic LOW level.